coverclock/com-diag-dirac/README.md

 # com-diag-dirac

-Dirac is a library to support matrix arithmetic with complex numbers in C99 and later.
+Dirac supports matrix arithmetic with complex numbers in C99 and later.

 # Copyright